Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Experimental Details

 \section{Experimental Details}

-$A_2$Cu$_3$SnF$_{12}$ with $A=\mathrm{Cs}$ and Rb single crystals were synthesized in accordance with the chemical reaction 2$A$F + 3CuF$_2$ + SnF$_4 \rightarrow$ $A_2$Cu$_3$SnF$_{12}$. $A$F, CuF$_2$, and SnF$_4$ were dehydrated by heating in vacuum at about 100$^\circ$C. First, the materials were packed into a Pt tube of 15 or 10 mm inner diameter and 100 mm length at a ratio of $3\,{:}\,3\,{:}\,2$.
+$A_2$Cu$_3$SnF$_{12}$ with $A\,{=}\,\mathrm{Cs}$ and Rb single crystals were synthesized in accordance with the chemical reaction 2$A$F + 3CuF$_2$ + SnF$_4 \rightarrow$ $A_2$Cu$_3$SnF$_{12}$. $A$F, CuF$_2$, and SnF$_4$ were dehydrated by heating in vacuum at about 100$^\circ$C. First, the materials were packed into a Pt tube of 15 or 10 mm inner diameter and 100 mm length at a ratio of $3\,{:}\,3\,{:}\,2$.
 Both ends of the Pt tube were tightly folded with pliers and placed between Nichrome plates.
 Single crystals were grown from the melt.
 The temperature of the furnace was lowered from 850 to 750$^\circ$C for Cs$_2$Cu$_3$SnF$_{12}$ and 800 to 700$^\circ$C for Rb$_2$Cu$_3$SnF$_{12}$ over 100 h.
 After collecting the well-formed crystals, we repeated the same procedure using a Pt tube of 13 or 10 mm inner diameter and 100 mm length.
 Transparent light-green crystals were obtained.
-Single crystals of Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$ with the sizes of $4\times1\times0.5$ cm$^3$ and $3.5\times0.7\times0.3$ cm$^3$, respectively, were used for inelastic neutron scattering experiments.

-Magnetic excitations in a wide momentum-energy range were measured using the Fermi chopper spectrometer 4SEASONS~\cite{Kajimoto} installed in the Materials and Life Science Experimental Facility (MLF) at J-PARC, Japan.
+Magnetic excitations of Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$ were measured in a wide momentum-energy range using the Fermi chopper spectrometer 4SEASONS~\cite{Kajimoto} installed in the Materials and Life Science Experimental Facility (MLF) at J-PARC, Japan.
+We used one single crystal in each INS experiment.
+The size of the single crystal is $4\times1\times0.5$ cm$^3$ for Cs$_2$Cu$_3$SnF$_{12}$ and $3.5\times0.7\times0.3$ cm$^3$ for Rb$_2$Cu$_3$SnF$_{12}$.
+Their mosaicities are approximately $2^{\circ}$ and $1.5^{\circ}$, respectively.
 The sample was mounted in a cryostat with its $(1,1,0)$ and $(0,0,1)$ directions in the horizontal plane.
 The sample was cooled to 5 K using a closed-circle helium refrigerator.
 First, we checked the excitation spectra of Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$, setting the wave vector $\bm{k}_{\mathrm{i}}$ of an incident neutron parallel to the $(0,0,1)$ direction.
 Scattering data presented in this paper were collected by rotating the sample around the $(-1,1,0)$ direction with a set of incident neutron energies: 6.3, 8.5, 11.9, 17.9, 30.0, and 60.0 meV~\cite{Nakamura2}.
 All the data were analyzed using the software suite UTSUSEMI~\cite{Inamura}.